portlandcodeschool/jsi/_posts/00-01-02-fundamentals.md

 ### Exercise: refactoring

 _Refactoring_ is the process of taking working code and reorganizing it so it accomplishes the same goals in a better (easier to read, more performant, or otherwise more appropriate) way.
 One of the most common ways to refactor code is to take some code and extract it into a function.
-Usually you'd do this with code that's duplicated in 2 or more places, but try extracting the body of the loop, so it calls `console.log(singAboutBottles(bottlesOfBeer));`.
+Usually you'd do this with code that's duplicated in 2 or more places, but try extracting the body of the loop into a function `singAboutBottles`, so all the loop body says is `console.log(singAboutBottles(bottlesOfBeer));`.

 ## Objects